 Applicant for Five-Year B.A./B.S. to M.Ed Programs

-The five-year B.A./B.S. to M.Ed. program is geared toward current DePaul undergraduate students who have reached junior status (88 or more quarter hours) who have declared Liberal Arts and Science major that will lead to certification (biology, chemistry, English, environment science, history, mathematics, physics or social sciences).
+The five-year B.A./B.S. to M.Ed. program is geared toward current DePaul undergraduate students who have reached junior status (88 or more quarter hours) who have declared Liberal Arts and Science major that will lead to educator licensure (biology, chemistry, English, environment science, history, mathematics, physics or social sciences).
 Students must have an overall grade point average of 3.0 or higher.
 If students have transferred to DePaul they must have at least 16 quarter hours completed at DePaul.
 Students must complete the Graduate College of Education Application for teaching and learning secondary education program, meeting all of the requirements outlined at the time of application.
 In addition to their application, students are required to submit the five-year B.A./B.S. to M.Ed. supplemental form, available at http://www/education.depaul.edu.

-Applicant for Subsequent Certificate
+Applicant for Subsequent Teaching Endorsement

 The College of Education may admit non-degree seeking students who wish to take a course(s) to complete prerequisites for admission, personal enrichment or professional development.
 To enroll a non-degree student, all you will need to submit is an application and a $40 application fee.
 Official transcripts are not required for admissions but will be required after the completion of two courses.
 Please note that course work completed in a non-degree status may or may not be applicable to a degree program and is subject to approval by the advisor and appropriate department chair.

-If you were previously admitted to DePaul but have been absent for more than one year, you must submit the application form, DePaul transcripts and transcripts of any courses taken elsewhere during your absence.
+If you were previously admitted to DePaul but have been absent for more than one year, you must submit an application form, DePaul transcripts, and transcripts of any courses taken elsewhere during your absence.
 To use materials from a previous application, you must indicate, in written form, which materials you would like to apply to your new application.
 If the original application has been destroyed (after an absence of two years), you will be required to resubmit the entire application and all supplemental materials.
 A $10 application fee is required.

 If you do not enroll in the term to which you were admitted, you may request that your admission be deferred for up to one year after the term to which you were admitted.
 After one year, you must reapply to the program.
 Email email@example.com to request a deferral.